Precision approach path indicator: Design and installation

 The PAPI should be located on the left-hand side of the runway at right angles to the runway center line, although can be located on the right-hand side of the runway if required.
-The red lights are always on the side closest to the runway.
-If the PAPI is on the right-hand side of the runway (non-standard), the red lights will be on the left.
-At some locations PAPIs are installed on both sides of the runway but this level of provision is beyond the requirements of ICAO.
+The red lights are always counted starting from the side of the PAPI array closest to the runway.
+If the PAPI lights are on the right-hand side of the runway (non-standard), then the red lights will counted up starting from the left of the array.
+At some locations, PAPIs are installed on both sides of the runway but this level of provision is beyond the requirements of the International Civil Aviation Organization (ICAO).

-The optimum distance from the runway threshold depends on the wheel clearance over the threshold of the types of aircraft expected to land on the runway; compatibility with non-visual glide paths such as ILS down to the minimum possible range and height; and any difference in elevation between the PAPI installation and the runway threshold.
+The optimum distance from the runway threshold depends on the wheel clearance over the threshold of the types of aircraft expected to land on the runway; compatibility with non-visual glide paths such as instrument landing system (ILS) down to the minimum possible range and height; and any difference in elevation between the PAPI installation and the runway threshold.
 This optimum distance may be adjusted depending on runway length and obstacle clearance.
 Harmonisation between PAPIs and an ILS system must take into account the distance between eye height and ILS receiver height for various aircraft.

 For a typical 3 degree approach slope, PAPI lights should be angled as follows: 3°30', 3°10', 2°50', 2°30' (3.50°, 3.17°, 2.83°, 2.50°).